-A full eCommerce site tends to be expensive as a large amount of work goes in to putting on products and creating a secure buying experience.
+A full eCommerce site tends to be expensive as lots of time and effort goes into it, putting on products and creating a secure buying experience.

-Unless you know your product has value, you may like to save money by adding examples of your products, or listing products without the ability to buy.
+Unless you know your product has value, save money by including examples of products, or listing products without the ability to buy.

-If you have eCommerce in mind a great tip is to let your website designer know from the start.
+If you have eCommerce in mind let your website designer know from the start.

-The seed will be sown to start trading at a later date.
-A payment gateway and shopping basket can be added on, and you are not paying twice for that part of the set up.
+A payment gateway and shopping basket can be added later on.
+This way you don’t pay twice for that part of the setup.

 Service page website design ideas

 Always try to include at least one photograph on each of your web pages.
-Search engines rank a page more highly when it contains images.
+Search engines rank a page more highly when it contains a relevant image.

-I recommend using a professional photographer to take photos of you and your team in an office, in the restaurant, in the gym, in your place of work.
+A professional photographer can take photos of you and your team in an office, in the restaurant, in the gym, in your place of work.
 Genuine photographs in the workplace will help build brand trust and recognition.
 They can also be used on social media.

 Contact page website ideas

-Maps could also be used to outline a catchment area.
+Maps are also used to highlight a catchment area.

 Responsive website design

-Have each page optimised for search engines and you will have a great base for a larger website in the future.
+Ensure each page is optimised for search engines and you will have a great base for a larger website in the future.
 Your startup website can grow with your business.